30 September 2023

 A reactor is considered in operation:

-• From the date of grid connection to the date of entering LTO status.
+• from the date of grid connection to the date of entering LTO status.

 A reactor can be retroactively withdrawn from “In Operation” status from the day it was disconnected from the grid (either to enter the LTO status or to be considered as closed).